CourseChat/InfrastructureChat/lecture/ses11-July5-Wed-morn-DR.md

 	- How to embed a youtube video; get the  embed fideo iFrame text; copy and paste; show the Spot video inside of the CSI website using ShiHung's access to the Wordpress editor;
 	- Demonstrated changing the CSI website
 	- This is how to show a website inside another website: an old tool, but still used, by Youtube, for example
+### 30:28 The difference between a web site and a web application 40:08

 ## Projects
 ### Set up parallel website for all projects: each project has a separate subdomain